 Why not try...

 The key is, make it fun - reading can be enjoyed by everyone!

 How can you help with your child's comprehension?

 If you have the pleasure of having more time to read with your child at home, then there are many different types of questions that you could be asking them, in order to help develop their comprehension and understanding of the text.

 The following documents provide examples of questions that could be asked while reading, for both fiction and non-fiction text types.
 We hope you find these useful!

 Are you challenging yourself to read books from our literary heritage?

 The Times Educational Supplement have put together a list of books all children should read before they leave primary school.
-You only have two more years left at River; how many do you still have left to read?
+You only have the rest of Year 5 and then one more year after that left at River; how many do you still have left to read?

 Our writing for this term is going to be linked to our topic, 'Peasants, Princes and Pestilence', and our class book, 'Chaucer's Canterbury Tales'.

 We will be writing in a range of genres.
 The first of which will be a narrative, retelling one of the Canterbury Tales in the style of Marcia Williams, aiming to make our first book of the year for our class book corner.